 Prayer Station 2: In With the New

 This station will focus on the hopes and dreams for the upcoming year.
-Provide slips of paper and helium-filled balloons at the station.
-Have families write about something they’re looking forward to in the upcoming year such as a vacation, new baby, or anew learning milestone.
-Pray for God’s blessing of each family member’s hope for the New Year.
-When families leave, they can release their balloons into the sky.
+Provide slips of paper and inflated balloons at the station.
+Have families write about something they’re looking forward to in the upcoming year such as a vacation, new baby, or a new learning milestone.
+Have families bat their balloons in the air as they pray for God’s blessing of each family member’s high hopes for the new year.

 Prayer Station 3: Neighborhood Watch

 Provide a large map of the neighborhoods in your community.
 Have dot stickers for families to indicate where they live, then have them pray for their neighborhood.
 Display the map in a common area so people in your church will know their neighborhoods have been cloaked in prayer.

 Prayer Station 4: Lead Me On

 Display photos of your church staff and have families pray for your church staff—pray for wisdom, protection, guidance, energy, and strength to lead in the upcoming year.